The Office of Stewardship

 A Tendency toward Selfishness

+So what stops us?
+Why do we sometimes step outside of this cycle of giftedness?
 Because of the effects of the Fall (original sin), we all have a tendency toward selfishness.
-We all have a tendency to mistrust.
+We all have a tendency to mistrust both God and others.
 So we live with a temptation to grab for what we need, to “look out for number 1”.
+We can be tricked into thinking God will not provide for us and then we won’t see the ways he wants to give to us.
+We also have often times been hurt by others.
+Our hurts can make it difficult to live a life of openness and trust.

 The Beatitudes given to us by Jesus can free us from this temptation and from these tendencies toward selfishness and mistrust.
 Fr.
 Philippe in his book on the Beatitudes (The Eight Doors to the Kingdom) shares that all of the Beatitudes are found in the first: Blessed are the poor in spirit.

-This freedom also allows us to base our generosity towards others, not on their response, but on our desire to do the right thing for the Lord.
+This freedom opens us to receive abundantly from the Lord and it also allows us to base our generosity towards others, not on their response, but on our desire to do the right thing for the Lord.
 We then escape the temptation to base our generous response on the actions (or inactions) of others.
 We do not find ourselves in the position of judging the worthiness of another.
+We don’t have to, because we are giving out of an infinite “storehouse”, God’s storehouse.

 It helps us live in the reality that we all have equal dignity in the Lord.
 As St. Paul reminds us, “there is neither Gentile nor Jew, slave or free, man or woman.”